PX4/PX4-Autopilot/matlab/EKF_replay/readme.txt

 flow_data.mat
 viso_data.mat

+Note: If the rangefinder, optical flow or ZED camera odometer data are not present in the log, then the corresponding sections in the convert_apm_data.m script file will need to be commented out.

 Copy the generated .mat files into the /EKF_replay/TestData/APM directory.

-If the rangefinder, optical flow or ZED camera odometer data are not present in the log, then the corresponding sections in the convert_apm_data.m script file will need to be commented out.

 3b) If replaying PX4 data: